 Another important way to assist a loved one is to understand the importance of getting help for all family members.
 The disease of addiction affects everyone involved; there can be feelings of guilt, shame, rejection, resentment, violence, financial trouble, etc. Dealing with these issues will only make it easier to begin and continue the healing process.

 Family therapy and addiction counseling are important for both the addicted individual and the family.
-Recovery is a time of change and the engagement of a neutral party assists in the healing process for all parties.
-While addiction therapy/counseling is strongly encouraged for the addicted individual, the family also benefit, by becoming aware of their own needs in the healing process.
+Recovery is a time of change and the engagement of a neutral party trained in family counseling assists in the healing process for all parties.
+While family therapy is strongly encouraged for the addicted individual, the family also benefit, by becoming aware of their own needs in the healing process.

 Twelve-Step Meetings for Families and Friends